postmanlabs/labs-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 * [Tagging members in comments](#tagging-members-in-comments)
 * [Markdown support](#markdown-support)

-**Notes:**

-* Postman app currently supports comments on requests only.
+> The Postman app only supports comments on requests.
-* Team members must have access to the collection in question in order to post comments.
-* You can only post comments on saved requests.

 ## Commenting on a collection

 To leave a comment on a collection, you'll have to use the Postman Dashboard.

+> Team members must have access to the collection in question in order to post comments.

 1. Sign in to the [Dashboard](https://app.getpostman.com).
 2. At the top, click the **Collections** tab.